 "No. But I still worried."

-She looked at Faith and Dawn.
-Their backs were turned.
-She grabbed Spike, kissed him hard.
-"Don't look for trouble where there isn't any, ok?" she ordered.
+She looked at Faith and Dawn, whose backs were turned.
+She grabbed Spike and kissed him hard.
+"Don't look for trouble where there isn't any, okay?"

-He nodded, followed her happily as she hurried to catch up with the others.
+He nodded and followed her happily as she hurried to catch up with the others.

 "So your mom sounded nice."
 Willow looked over at Tara who was concentrating on driving.
 They were going much too fast but so far hadn't run into any police.